Characters of The Last of Us Part II: Dina

 Druckmann decided that Dina would be Jewish fairly early in development.
 He felt that she struggles with the religion, not believing every part of the Torah, but her relationship with it remains important to her.
 Her name means "judgment" in Hebrew, which he felt reflected on the game's themes.
 As a narrative function, Dina represented the community of Jackson, and what Ellie stood to lose from her revenge mission.
 Her presence allowed Ellie moments of light; the team felt that she "amplifies the better parts of Ellie".
 Gross had originally written an extended monologue for Ellie to perform to Dina about her fear of ruining their friendship.
 Her sense of humor helps her forget her traumatic past.

 Andrew Webster of The Verge described Dina as a "charismatic and honest counterpart to Ellie's more headstrong personality", particularly noting the emptiness of her absence.
 Jonathon Dornbush of IGN commended Woodward's performance, especially during the game's quieter moments.
 The Washington Posts Gene Park described Dina as "quietly revolutionary" for the depiction of her Jewish heritage.
 NPRs Kaity Kline considered Dina the first Jewish video game character that she could relate to, and Jewish Newss Jillian Diamond called her "one of the most visible cases of Jewish representation in gaming".
 For her work on the game, Woodward was nominated for Performer in a Supporting Role at the 17th British Academy Games Awards.

-Isabela Merced portrays Dina in the second season of the HBO adaptation.
+Isabela Merced portrays Dina in the second and third seasons of the television adaptation.

 Jesse

 Stephen Chang portrayed Jesse in the game.

 Jesse (Stephen Chang) is Dina's ex-boyfriend.
 He leads the patrol early in the game and discovers that Joel and Tommy are not at their post.
 After informing Ellie and Dina, the three split to search for them.
 Jesse eventually finds a wounded Tommy, unconscious Ellie, and dead Joel.
 After Ellie, Dina, and Tommy head to Seattle to avenge Joel, Jesse sneaks out to follow.
 He finds Ellie in a suburban neighborhood in Seattle, regrouping with her and Dina.
 Jesse deciphers Dina's pregnancy, but does not discuss it with her.
 The following day, he heads out with Ellie, but the two eventually split when they hear of Tommy's whereabouts; Jesse tracks down Tommy, while Ellie continues her search for Abby.
 Jesse and Tommy eventually find Ellie and the aquarium, and the three return to Dina.
 That night, when Tommy is ambushed, Jesse races in to the room and is shot in the face by Abby, killing him instantly.
 Several months later, Dina gives birth to his child, JJ.

 Chang felt a connection to the character and noted that the team allowed him to "bring a lot of myself to the character".
 In creating Jesse, the concept team wanted him to appear experienced and loyal, with a strong moral compass.
 He was one of the easier characters to design, representing the "rugged, strong American cowboy".

-Young Mazino portrays Jesse in the second season of the HBO adaptation.
+Young Mazino portrays Jesse in the second and third seasons of the television adaptation.